 The CCN and its highly trained and nationally renowned faculty and technical staff’s primary goal is to provide high-quality service in a cost-efficient manner to the UPMC patient population.
 The center focuses on interdisciplinary research to improve the understanding and the value of IONM to predict and prevent nerve injury.
 In addition, CCN faculty have established an IONM course and training program at Carlow University.
 The first undergraduates in this program graduated in May of 2020.

-The CCN is the largest and busiest academic IONM program in the country, offering and providing services at all UPMC hospitals including UPMC Hamot, Horizon, Altoona, Somerset, Susquehanna and Western Maryland.
-In addition, the CCN provides professional and technical services at Armstrong Regional Health System, Excela Health System, Indiana Regional Hospital and Trinity Health System.
-The CCN faculty is able to achieve this service expansion to community hospitals through the use of telemedicine technology.
-Patients in community hospitals, more than 100 miles away, can receive the same quality care without having to travel to Pittsburgh.
+The CCN is the largest and busiest academic IONM program in the country, offering and providing services at all UPMC hospitals including UPMC Hamot, Horizon, Altoona, Somerset, Susquehanna, Western Maryland and Pinnacle.
+In addition, the CCN provides professional and technical services at Excela Health System, Indiana Regional Hospital and Trinity Health System.
+The CCN faculty can achieve this service expansion to community hospitals through the use of telemedicine technology.
+Patients in community hospitals, more than 100 miles away, can receive the same quality care in real-time without having to travel to Pittsburgh.

 EEG recorded directly from the pial surface of the brain, or electrocorticography (ECoG), is used to help determine resection margins in epilepsy surgery, and to monitor for seizures during direct electrical stimulation of the brain surface carried out while mapping eloquent cortex in awake patients.
 In addition to providing IONM services, the CCN also performs diagnostic evoked potential testing, and transcranial Doppler studies.